All Episodes

 And that's what he was saying today.

-That was the theme of uh of this speech.
+That was the theme of this speech.

-Congress had set the benchmark, they set these benchmarks in a way that be almost impossible, which gave them the cover to start running around now talking about the political process.
+They set these benchmarks in a way that would be almost impossible, which gave them the cover to start running around now talking about the political process.

 But did you see the headline in the Washington Post today?